mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 In terms of "instance", a process represents the execution state of an active program. it is not necessarily running when it is waiting for the hardware resource to be allocated, or user input, and so forth.

-A process is also referred to as a "task" or "job.
+A process is represented with its *address space* and its execution context in *PCB*.

 ## Process Address Space
 The process address space is the set of *virtual addresses* that point to the physical addresses in memory used by the process.